RubixML/ML/docs/representing-your-data.md

 ```

 ## High-level Data Types
 The library comes with a built-in higher-order type system which distinguishes types that are continuous (numerical), categorical (discrete), or some other data type.
-Continuous features represent some *quantitative* property of the sample such as *age* or *velocity*, whereas categorical features form a *qualitative* property such as *rough* or *furry*.
+Continuous features represent some *quantitative* property of the sample such as temperature or credit limit, whereas categorical features form a *qualitative* property of a sample such as color or texture.

 | Rubix ML Data Type | PHP Internal Type |
 |---|---|